 - 1 lime wedge

-- Heat 1 tablespoon of oil in a wok or large pan over hight heat.
-Add the onion, garlic and ginger and cook for a minute, until fragrant.
+Heat 1 tablespoon of oil in a wok or large pan over high heat.
+Add the onion, garlic, and ginger and cook for a minute, until fragrant.
 Add the mixed vegetables and sauté for another 30 seconds - 1 minute.
 Push the ingredients to one side and pour in the beaten eggs.
 Scramble into small pieces until cooked.
 Transfer the ingredients to a large plate.

 Add in chopped cooked chicken, shrimp, tofu or any other protein of your choice to make this a complete meal.